 Dr. Lively happily hummed her consent, “That must be why your voice is so strong.”

 I let myself find comfort in distance.
 Writing was safe if no one but me read it.
-An academic essay, I could easily share, even a fictional story if it didn’t have much of anything to do with myself.
+An academic essay I could easily share, or maybe even a fictional story if it didn’t have much of anything to do with what was real about my life.
 But the more personal the writing was, the harder sharing it became.
 A class blog shielded by humor.
 A stack of poems with no heart.
 Two letters that held my happiness stuffed in a drawer.

-After a while, I came out of my shell, as a much a hermit crab could anyway.
-Ten years of silence and the girl who helped me find my voice again is out of life.
+After a while, I came out of my shell, as much as hermit crab could, anyway.
+Ten years of silence and the girl who helped me find my voice again is out of my life.
 She forever changed me, and I let our friendship die out of inconvenience.
-My last two links to real human connection survive on a tenuous bond of mutual hatred of beards, semanticists, and ugly shoes, and a bond built on the love of soap operas, and a shared moment in time where Dani and I immortalized a person who could have been the next Hemingway on the six-day anniversary of his death.
+My last two links to real human connection survive on a tenuous bond of mutual hatred of beards, semanticists, and ugly shoes, bond built on the love of soap operas, and a shared moment in time where Dani and I immortalized a person who could have been the next Hemingway on the six-day anniversary of his death.

 - The Debate over an Autism Cure - May 8, 2019

 - Hate, Supremacy, Love, Autism, & What Makes Us Human - May 2, 2019

 - Ten Things We Love about Being Autistic - April 24, 2019